ryncuddleston/RNA-hyper-editing/README.md

 cat ${PATH1}/A2G.bed ${PATH2}/A2G.bed > H276_GABA.ES.bed
 ```

-#### Step Two: Filtering editing sites that may represent common variants or reside within blacklisted regions of the genome
+#### Step Two: Filtering editing sites that may represent common variants or reside within problematic regions of the genome

 First, the ES BED file must be converted into a VCF file to input into [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/startup/#table_annovarpl), then we make use of the table_annovar.pl program to annotate common variants aggregated across several databases.
 We use [Bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html) to execute filtering.
+Blacklisted regions of the genome derived from [ENCODE](https://www.nature.com/articles/s41598-019-45839-z).
+Here, we additionally filtered out those editing sites which reside in homopolymeric stretches of the genome.

 ###### BED to VCF
 ```